- Explain how different praise and mindsets can lead to different levels of performance

 The children were given instructions and 10 problems that were fairly easy to solve.
 At the end of 4 minutes, they were stopped and the research assistant scored their answers.
 On average, the children attempted to answer 7.9 out of the 10 problems, and the mean number correct was 5.2.

 When you do something to manipulate an independent variable, that something you do (administer a pill, tell the participant something that might affect performance, etc.) is called a “treatment.”
-In this case, the treatment was the feedback the child received about his or her performance on the progressive matrices task.
+In this case, the treatment was the feedback the child received about their performance on the progressive matrices task.
 This treatment involved a bit of deception because children received randomly assigned feedback.
 In other words, regardless of real performance, the children heard one of three statements depending on random assignment to a treatment condition.

 - First, every child was told: “Wow, you did very well on these problems.
 You got _____ right.
 That’s a really high score.”
 The minimum number right that a child heard was 80%, which is obviously well above the actual average of 51%.
 If a child got more than 80% correct, the actual number correct was used.